bienoubien-studio/rizom/README.md

 - Create `src/hooks.server.ts` with the required initialization code
 - Add the Rizom plugin to `vite.config.ts`
-- Create/populate `.env` file with a `RIZOM_SECRET` variable
+- Create/populate `.env` file

+> [!NOTE]
-> 💡 Verify that these files have been properly configured:
+> Please check that these files have been properly configured:

 ```ts
 // vite.config.ts